goo-technology/point/README.md

 If it is a more complicated or potentially controversial change, then the patch submitter will be asked to start a discussion (if they haven't already) on the mailing list:
-(mailing address for Like development list TBD).
+(mailing address for Point development list TBD).

 The patch will be accepted if there is broad consensus that it is a good thing.
 Developers should expect to rework and resubmit patches